 Knowing many students and instructors are new to online learning, MSU Denver has contracted with NetTutor (formerly Pear Deck Tutoring) to provide 24/7 virtual tutoring to supplement existing internal academic support available through the Tutoring Center, Writing Center, and Math Tutor Lab.
 NetTutor covers nearly all disciplines and can be accessed through an individual’s Canvas Profile or […]

-Tools: SpeedGrader and the Gradebook SpeedGrader is a built-in Canvas tool that makes grading more efficient and organized.
+SpeedGrader is a built-in Canvas tool that makes grading more efficient and organized.
 Instructors can use SpeedGrader to view student work, assign grades with or without a rubric, provide feedback, and quickly progress to the next student in the course.
-SpeedGrader can be used to grade all types of assignments, […]
+SpeedGrader can be used to grade all types of assignments, including quizzes, group work, and […]